USC band

 The student population is divided among analysts alphabetically by last name.
 Please refer to the Staff Directory page to find your analyst.

 Yes, a maximum of 12 units of coursework with a V may be applied.
-Please contact the appropriate counselor once the courses have been applied so that they may be coded accordingly.
+Please contact the appropriate Degree Progress analyst once the courses have been applied so that they may be coded accordingly.

 The Registrar’s office receives many such requests from former students wanting to find out what degree requirements remain outstanding.
 For students who have not attended in many years, Degree Progress staff members spend a considerable amount of time to locate records and determine remaining degree requirements.
 In consideration of the resources required to prepare these degree checks, a document preparation fee has been established.